kataras/iris/benchmark/README.md

 ## Console Output

-At this folder (iris/benchmarks)  you can see that we have 14 .png files, these are the images from my output when I ran  all the benchmarks (22 March 2016), check them if you can't run your benchmarks by yourself.
+At this folder (iris/benchmark)  you can see that we have 14 .png files, these are the images from my output when I ran  full benchmark (22 March 2016), check them if you can't run your benchmark by yourself.
 Note that on Output log: the last line is the next's first line.
 The first 2 images is just the loading of the frameworks, you can skip them.

 ### Explanation of the letters you will see